Professional Furnace Installations for a Warm & Energy Efficient Home

 Featuring a stainless steel heat exchanger with superior heat transfer and efficiencies as high as 97%.Learn More

-Washington Energy, your #1 Seattle heating company since 1957.
+Washington Energy, your #1 Seattle heating company.

+Washington Energy Services is proud to be honored by PSE’s Energy Efficiency Leader Award as the #1 HVAC company in the Puget Sound, saving the most energy for PSE customers.
 There are many great choices for Seattle home heating and cooling – from furnaces, to energy efficient hybrid heating systems that combine a furnace with a heat pump, to ductless electric heat pumps and boiler systems.
 We have them all.
 Learn more about heating and cooling below, or call us at 800-398-4663.

 Frequently Asked Heating Questions